f5devcentral/f5-big-iq-lab/docs/accesslab.rst

       *noVNC*.
 The password is ``purple123``.

       You can also use *XRDP*, click on the resolution that works for your laptop.
-      There are no credentials, when the RDP session launches showing *Session: Xorg*, simply click *OK*.
+      When the RDP session launches showing *Session: Xorg*, simply click *OK*, no credentials are needed.

       .. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%